Policy Implications of Statistical Estimates: A General Bayesian Decision-Theoretic Model for Binary Outcomes

 \begin{singlespace}

-How should scholars evaluate the statistically estimated causal effect of a policy intervention?
-I point out three limitations in the conventional practice.
+How should we evaluate the effect of a policy on the likelihood of an undesirable event, such as conflict?
+The significance test has three limitations.
 First, relying on statistical significance misses the fact that uncertainty is a continuous scale.
-Second, focusing on a standard point estimate overlooks variation in plausible effect sizes.
+Second, focusing on a standard point estimate overlooks the variation in plausible effect sizes.
 Third, the criterion of substantive significance is rarely explained or justified.
-To address these issues, I propose an original Bayesian decision-theoretic model for binary outcomes.
-I incorporate the posterior distribution of a causal effect reducing the likelihood of an undesirable event, into a loss function over the cost of a policy to realize the effect and the cost of the event.
-The model can use an effect size of interest other than the standard point estimate, and the probability of this effect as a continuous measure of uncertainty.
-It then presents approximately up to what ratio between the two costs an expected loss remains smaller if the policy is implemented than if not.
-I exemplify my model through three applications and provide an R package for easy implementation. \end{singlespace}
+A new Bayesian decision-theoretic model, ``causal binary loss function model,'' overcomes these issues.
+It compares the expected loss under a policy intervention with the one under no intervention.
+These losses are computed based on a particular range of the effect sizes of a policy, the probability mass of this effect size range, the cost of the policy, and the cost of the undesirable event the policy intends to address.
+The model is more applicable than common statistical decision-theoretic models using the standard loss functions or capturing costs in terms of false positives and false negatives.
+I exemplify the model's use through three applications and provide an R package.